 Marketed globally from 2011 under many different names, listed above, all as very similar, quite distinctive seed.
-They are not F. papyrifera, F. yunnanenis or F. albocerea. nor B. fungosa, as cultivated in the west at least.
-Fargesia similaris is not well known, but has tough culm sheaths and no leaf sheath auricles.
-F. yuanjiangensis has no leaf sheath auricles and 15-18 branches.
+They are not F. papyrifera, F. yunnanenis or F. albocerea. nor apparently B. fungosa, as cultivated in the west at least.
+Fargesia similaris is not well known, but has tough culm sheaths and like F. yuanjiangensis, no leaf sheath auricles.
 The names F. songmingensis, F. huaningensis, and F. gaolinensis are unpublished, but it has been suggested that they represent varieties of F. yunnanensis, a spreading bamboo.
 A remarkable number of misidentifications or adoptions of new unpublished names have occurred for these seed batches, the florets all having basal beards and long lemmas.

 The plants are vigorous, but they are only hardy down to about -6°C (28°F) before damage to leaves and late shoots begins.
 Large quantities of seed were collected in different batches, and many plants raised for sale, but the lack of hardiness in all of them has been a disappointment to many, especially as the seed was marketed as hardy to -25°C.

-Caveat emptor applies to most internet bamboo seed, and now unfortunately to all bamboos grown under these names, including the genuine ones.
-From the spidery leaf sheath oral setae and its prevalence on the worldwide web, there is a temptation to call them Borinda arachnoides, but that would be yet another name.
-It may be better to use the name from the locality in which it was first collected, Borinda gaolinensis, if they turn out to all be the same species, and if that species is new.
+Caveat emptor applies to most internet bamboo seed and plants, but now unfortunately care is required on purchase of bamboos sold under any of the above names.
+From the spidery leaf sheath oral setae and its prevalence on the worldwide web, there is a temptation to call it Borinda arachnoides.
+It may be better to use a name from the locality in which it was first collected, Borinda gaolinensis, if they turn out to all be the same species, and if that/those species is/are new, and if they really are Borinda, and if it really came from Gaolin, but more work is evidently required to find out more about these bamboos.

 Tarzanus (2011-12).
 Fargesia fungosa - starting from seed.
 At www.bamboocraft.net/forums